binhollc/SupernovaSDK-examples/SupernovaSDK-Examples/notebooks/I3C-Protocol-API/I3C-Protocol-Controller-API/I3C-Protocol-Controller-API-Basic/README.md

 ## Prerequisites

 - Python >= 3.8
-- binhosupernova SDK == v4.1.1
+- binhosupernova SDK == v4.2.0
-- Supernova host adapter running `firmware version >= 4.1.2`
+- Supernova host adapter running `firmware version >= 4.2.0`
 - To run [I3C-Protocol-ICM42605-In-Band-Interrupts.ipynb](I3C-Protocol-ICM42605-In-Band-Interrupts.ipynb), an ICM42605 or ICM42688 sensor is required since the notebook modifies target-specific registers to configure the In-Band Interrupt feature.
 - The [I3C-Protocol-SDR-API](I3C-Protocol-SDR-API.ipynb) notebook shows how to set up the I3C bus using one ST LSM6DSV IMU, one Bosch BMI323 IMU and the Sparkfun EEPROM brekout board or Adafruit I2C FRAM.
 But it shows general I3C transfers, so it can be modified to use other targets very quickly.
 - The [I3C-Protocol-DAA.ipynb](I3C-Protocol-DAA.ipynb) notebook shows the different methods to assign dynamic addresses to the I3C targets on the bus.
 The notebook is created based on a BMM350 Bosch target connected to the Supernova via the I3C HV bus.
 Other I3C targets may be used, but their static address and DAA allowed methods should be checked beforehand to properly test the device and understand the outcome of the evaluation.
-- The [I3C-Protocol-HDR-DDR-API.ipynb](I3C-Protocol-HDR-DDR-API.ipynb) notebook demonstrates HDR-DDR transfers using a `<TARGET DEVICE HERE>`.
+- The [I3C-Protocol-HDR-DDR-API.ipynb](I3C-Protocol-HDR-DDR-API.ipynb) notebook demonstrates HDR-DDR transfers using an ICM42688 sensor.

 ## Installation